Hello friends,

 Don't they look fun?

-At this point there are no more instructions with the L'il Twister tool so now you are on your own!
+You sew all your blocks into rows and then sew your rows together, and you end up with something like this: At this point there are no more instructions with the L'il Twister tool so now you are on your own!
 I decided to add some borders to my little quilt so chose a fun grey stripe and some more floral fabric that felt Spring-y to me.

 Fun fact: The striped fabric and the floral fabric both came from my stash, and are all by the same designer as the charm pack I used in the center, but from different fabric lines.
 I had no idea they were all by the same person, but got suspicious when they all went so well together and so investigated the selvedges.
 I would have preferred a mitered corner on my borders, but seeing as I only had a FQ of the striped fabric, and there was NO way I was going to piece that and try to match those stripes to make a longer piece, I decided to go with this look instead!
+Because I really, really wanted to finish this quilt quickly ( and because I have just a few other handquilting projects on the go already (*insert eyeroll here)), I decided to quilt this one by machine.

 I used my circle templates and my blue water erasable marker to mark 2 concentric circles on every other pinwheel, and quilted those, as well as quilting next to the ditch on the border fabric.